aalkann/Voice-Command-Parser/README.md

 Here I try to demonstrate how to use java, kafka and docker to process a stream of voice data.

+We use AssemblyAI library to convert auido data from byte array to text

-**NOTE**: Translate and SpeechToText services are just mock classes.
-Google Cloud Speech-to-Text API and Google Cloud Translation API can be used instead of mock classes.
+**NOTE**: Translate service are just mock classes. and Google Cloud Translation API can be used instead of mock class.

 ## Architecture
 ├───kafka-streams-voice-command-consumer